Update, 1st September 2003

 Update, 19th June, 2012

 Nine years on, Sarah is walking, painting, drawing - in fact she is doing some of her best art.
 From time to time she sends the above Neurologist a print of her latest work.
 She has never received any communication in return.
 Now, were I a clinician with a duty of care to a person given a disastrous diagnosis who learned that the disaster had been turned around, I should be curious to know why.
 It seems that not all doctors have this approach.
-Some evidently put their professional gravitas above their interest in patients as persons.
+This neurologist evidently puts his professional gravitas above his interest in patients as persons.
 It is painful to say this, but it is true.
+Incidentally, this same neurologist refused to look at the repeat MRI scans which showed remarkable improvement.
+I would go as far as to say he resented her overturning his bleak prognosis.

 Update, 27th September, 2013